W3cubDocs

 Description

 The byteLength property is an accessor property whose set accessor function is undefined, meaning that you can only read this property.
-The value is established when an DataView is constructed and cannot be changed.
-If the DataView is not specifying an offset or a byteLength, the byteLength of the referenced ArrayBuffer or SharedArrayBuffer will be returned.
+If the DataView is length-tracking, then its length depends on the length of the underlying buffer, and may change if the buffer is resized.
+Otherwise, the value is established when the DataView is constructed and cannot be changed.
+Whether length-tracking or not, the byteLength becomes 0 if the underlying buffer is resized such that the viewed range is no longer valid.

 Examples